Giulio Gallazzi: Life and education

 Graduated with highest grades in Business and Economics from University of Bologna.
 Achieved his MBA from SDA Bocconi School of Management, Milan.
 He completed his studies at Harvard Business School, Boston (USA) as a visiting scholar.
 Giulio Gallazzi is married to Serena Bortolini and has two children.

 Business career

 In 2001 he founded SRI Group.
-Today, SRI Group is a UK-based multinational company operating in corporate investment banking business with its head office in London and operational offices in Italy, Belgium and France.
+Today, SRI Group is a UK-based multinational company operating in corporate investment banking business with its head office in London and operational office in Milan and Rome.

 In 2012, the SRI Group started his own direct Private Equity Proprietary investments activity with major focus on New Tech Business Transformation opportunities.

 In his career he has served as an independent non executive board member in several Stock Exchange listed industrial and financial companies, among these TIM, MediaForEurope, Danieli, ASTM, Gruppo Carige, Ansaldo STS.

-In 2017 he became the major shareholder of Alcione Milano SSD.
-During his ownership, Alcione clinched his first promotion to professional football in 2024.
+He is the major shareholder of Alcione Milano, the third professional football team in Milan.